worldbank/shiny_day_ideas/README.md

    - Creating a live COVID19 dashboard (Div?)
    - Mapping app in FCV country context (Fabian)
    - Helping allocate Bank resources in Madagascar (Taka & Sasha)
+   - From prototype to production in minutes: RstudioConnect (Tony)

 ## For R users
 Sequential series of Shiny development workshop building a client-focused use case based on Bank data